 Alberta man punches cougar in the face to save his dog

-The Whitecourt Tim Hortons parking lot where a man's dog was attacked by a cougar on Boxing Day 2016.
 An Alberta dog owner said anger overtook him when his dog was attacked by a cougar outside of a Whitecourt Tim Hortons on Boxing Day.
+Red Deer resident William Gibb, 31, was on his way to a contract job in Grande Prairie with his brother when he stopped to meet a friend for coffee.

 Comments